silentbicycle/tamale/README.md

 spec table.
 This causes them to be compared by identity rather than structure.

-Currently, the library uses *linear search* - While some redundant work occurs with highly repetitive tables, the overhead is still low.
-I tried compiling the match spec to CPS-based decision tries, but benchmarks showed very little improvement, and the compilation still occured at runtime.
+Currently, the library uses *linear search*, with indexing by tables patterns' first values (i.e., p[1]) and whole non-table patterns.
+While some redundant work occurs with highly repetitive tables, the overhead is still low.
+I tried compiling the match spec to CPS-based decision tries, but benchmarks showed very little improvement (and the compilation still occured at runtime).
 Given the added complexity, I just removed it.
+Just one step of indexing generally speeds things up by a factor of two or more, however.

 For further usage examples, see the test suite.
 Also, as this is a technique imported from other, more declarative, languages, its real